jojow/tech-excellence/README.md

 He points out pretty clearly the key aspects of building and maintaining an organization that aims for technical excellence in the long run:

 ## [What does tech excellence look like?](https://www.youtube.com/watch?v=Avs70dZ3Vlk) by Martin Fowler
+"Having technical excellence in your organisation has never been as crucial as it is today.
+Creating a technology strategy that allows you to not only deal with, but take advantage of the increasingly rapid pace of change separates the successful organisations from the obsolete ones.
+How do we ensure we attract and keep the right talent that can create and execute sophisticated strategies, in the face of extreme competition?
+Martin explores how culture, structures, talent, and technology choices help to build organisations that have technical excellence ingrained in them."
 * **Improve IT performance**
   * Reduce cycle time (i.e. frequent and fast deployments)
   * Focus on reducing mean time to repair (MTTR) instead of mean time between failure (MTBF)